Chunngai/cross-sentence-gec/progress.md

 ### Notes
 1. Uses fairseq-0.6.1.
 2. Future work: multi-sentence context.
 3. The code is detailed.
 The structure is clear and the modified parts in fairseq are explained in a file.
-Modified code is also marked with triple quotes in code.
+Modified code is also marked with "[MODIFIED]".
 4. The paper is also detailed.
 5. Seems that the paper with its code is an ideal starting-point.

----

-# Aug 6

-## · Papers · | GEC & Transformer & Fairseq | A Neural Grammatical Error Correction System Built On Better Pre-training and Sequential Transfer Learning

-### Notes
-1. The mixture weight param of the copy aug arch is like the gating param, controlling how much info should be copied and how much be generated.
+6. The mixture weight param of the copy aug arch is like the gating param, controlling how much info should be copied and how much be generated.
-2. The type-based nosing approach is similar to the one proposed by us.
+7. The type-based nosing approach is similar to the one proposed by us.

-### TODOs
-- [x] Learn: Copy-aug.

-### Ideas
-1. Noising func + back translation.
-Can also introduce typo or something.
-2. The W&I+L dataset also contains doc-level errors and can be used to train a gec model considering contexts.

-### Questions
-- [ ] P5 R | What's the minor tokenization issues?
-- [ ] P5 R | Error type control.

----

-# Aug 7

-## · Ideas ·
-1. Pre-trained embeddings.
-2. Pre-trained LM models.
-(Is it ok to use a pre-trained decoder since the model is trained with pseudo data?)

----

-# Aug 8 - 12
-## · Notes ·
-1. Modified files:
-  1. setup.sh
-  2. gec/util.py  # f"+ {prompt}"
-2. New files:
-  1. setup.sh
-  2. proprocess_clean.sh
-  3. get_datasets.sh
-3. Requirements:
+8. Requirements:
   1. errant for bea2019 -> spacy 1.9.0 -> python3.6
   2. Python 2.7
   3. pytorch 1.4.0
-4. Warnings:
+9. Warnings & Errors:
-  1. train.py
+  1. train.py  # Solution: pytorch <= 1.4.0
   > /home/neko/GEC/helo_word-master/fairseq/fairseq/optim/adam.py:121: UserWarning: This overload of add_ is deprecated:
 	add_(Number alpha, Tensor other)
 Consider using one of the following signatures instead:
 	add_(Tensor other, \*, Number alpha) (Triggered internally at  /pytorch/torch/csrc/utils/python_arg_parser.cpp:766.)

-5. Errors:
-  1. evaluate.py
+  2. evaluate.py  # Solution: pytorch <= 1.4.0
   > Traceback (most recent call last):
   File "/home/neko/.virtualenvs/gec_exp_1/bin/fairseq-generate", line 33, in <module>
     sys.exit(load_entry_point('fairseq', 'console_scripts', 'fairseq-generate')())